pidgey0403/pidgey0403/README.md

 - 🎗 Project manager at Western AI and Backend Engineer at Easterseals (in partnership with [Develop for Good](https://www.developforgood.org/))
 - 💡 Interested in full-stack development, site reliability engineering, and project management

 I've been fascinated with artifical intelligence, virtual reality, and anything and everything sci-fi related since my early-teens!
 I'm passionate about learning new frameworks and languages, and even more passionate about using my knowledge to elegantly solve complex problems.
-My personal interests lie in full-stack web development, AI and machine learning, and project management.
+I also love creatively solving real-world challenges to implement solutions that are efficient and purposeful.

 Feel free to reach out on [Linkedin](https://www.linkedin.com/in/gabrielle-niamat/) and follow me here on [GitHub](https://github.com/pidgey0403) ❤️